McDavid shines in return from injury, Oilers hold off Kings - WHIZ News

 McDavid, who was injured against Nashville on Feb.
 8, scored on an odd-man rush at 16:14 of the second period before Kopitar pulled the Kings within 3-1 at 18:39.

+McDavid also found Draisaitl for the opening goal at 19:29 of the first period on a one-timer from the right circle and Josh Archibald for a shot into an empty net with 50 seconds remaining in the third period.

+“Of course it’s great having him back,” Nugent-Hopkins said.
+“You see the plays he makes and he’s just so dangerous every time he touches the puck, and every team knows that.
+I mean, it’s no secret, and he still goes in and does it every night.
+For him to play like that in his first game back, it’s more than impressive.”

-Brown scored 49 seconds into the third period by beating Smith to the short glove side with a wrist shot from the right circle.
+Though the Kings make it 3-2 49 seconds into the third period when Brown scored to the short glove side with a wrist shot from the right circle on an odd-man rush, Kopitar said the defensive breakdowns that preceded it were too much to overcome.

-Josh Archibald scored for Edmonton into at empty net with 50 seconds remaining.

-The Oilers went in front 1-0 at 19:29 of the first period when Draisaitl scored his fourth goal in the past five games.
-Brown failed to clear the puck as an Oilers penalty was about to expire, and Draisaitl got to the right circle to bury a one-timer from McDavid for his 36th goal.
+“It’s the 2-on-1s that we gave up, we can’t be that careless,” Kopitar said.
+“We’ve got to be a lot more responsible.”

+Those mistakes allowed the Oilers to celebrate their third straight road win, the chance to get even better with the addition of Green and the possibility of more moves to come as general manager Ken Holland said he would be back on the phone before the trade deadline on Monday.

 UP NEXT